felippe-regazio/ssrfcheck/README.md

 # What does this Lib check?

+This is a static checker that verifies a string representation of a network URI, not a network checker per-se.
+Is your concern to provide a reliable URI for the checker.
 The library checks for complete URLs focusing on the protocol and domain structure and tells whether is a possible SSRF attack or not.
-This library does NOT checks for path traversal attacks.
+This library does NOT check path traversal attacks.
 The checks are made in the following order:

 - must contain a hostname
 - must not contain login-urls (e.g: https://user:pass@domain.com) (optionated)